with-caer/OwC-workbench/workbench/README.md

 ## What's Here

+To perform a complete installation with all of the steps below, run `./auto-install.sh` as a non-`root` user with existing `sudo` access.

 ### Basic System Configuration

 0. `./configure-packages.sh` (run as `root`): Configures the DNF package manager and performs an initial refresh of all installed packages.